bioc/Lheuristic/README.md

 heurNoL <- heur[!heur$logicSc,]
 ```

-We can check the results in the following table, were there is a logical value describing if the gene has or not an L-shape based on our criteria and the *numerSc* score:
+Results can be checked in the following table, were there is a logical value describing if the gene has or not an L-shape based on our criteria and the *numerSc* score:

 ```{r}
 kable((heurL), caption = "Genes selected with L-shape with the heuristic method")
 ```

-Next, we can visualize the scatterplots of the selected genes and save them on a PDF file.
+Next, the scatterplots of the selected genes can be visualized and saved  on a PDF file.

 ```{r}
 plotGenesMat (mets=TCGAmet[rownames(heurL),],
               expres=TCGAexp[rownames(heurL),],